Ken Wilson (sportscaster): Hockey play-by-play

-St. Louis Blues play-by-play

-After spending two seasons as the television voice of the Chicago Blackhawks (1982–1984), working with Dale Tallon, he was approached by Anheuser-Busch, then part owner of the Sports Time Cable Network, to move from covering the Blackhawks to the St. Louis Blues.
+After spending two seasons as the television voice of the Chicago Blackhawks (1982–1984), working with Dale Tallon, he was approached by Anheuser-Busch, then part owner of the Sports Time Cable Network, to move from covering the Blackhawks to the St. Louis Blues to partner with play-by-play announcer Dan Kelly.
 He called his first St. Louis Blues game on October 11, 1984, a 4–2 Blues win in Calgary.
-Wilson called one of the greatest games in St. Louis Blues history, known as the Monday Night Miracle, during the 1986 playoffs.
+He called one of the greatest games in St. Louis Blues history, known as the Monday Night Miracle, during the 1986 playoffs.
 His association as the Blues' play-by-play announcer continued to grow stronger after that.
-After Dan Kelly's death, he became the team's TV play-by-play announcer with former Blues' players Joe Micheletti, Bruce Affleck, and Bernie Federko.
+After Kelly's death, he became the team's TV play-by-play announcer with former Blues players Joe Micheletti, Bruce Affleck, and Bernie Federko.
 He earned the Missouri Sportscaster of the Year award in 2001, along with four Mid-America Emmy Awards for play-by-play.
-After the 2003–04 NHL season, when his contract ended, he moved back to Honolulu.
-He called 1,556 National Hockey League games.
+After the 2003–04 NHL season, when his contract ended after calling 1,556 National Hockey League games, he moved back to Honolulu.